a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 				2. If there is not information loss, there is no warning

 						unsigned char data = 0x01 + 0x0089;

+		2. Explicit casting:

+				unsigned char data = (unsigned char) (0x87 + 0xFF00);

+			1. Explicit casting does not prevent any data loss
+				1. Compiler comes to know that you just want 1 byte out of final result and it doesn't fire any warning

 ### Typecasting in 'C' Contd ###